magenta/magenta/magenta/video/next_frame_prediction/README.md

 ## Goal

 The goal of this tool is to create video frame by frames.
-From a first arbitrary frame, the algorythm will predict a plausible the next one.
+From a first arbitrary frame, the algorythm will predict a plausible next one.
-Then from this new frame the algorythm will predict another, and repeat until it created a full video.
+Then from this new frame, the algorythm will predict another one, and repeat that until it created a full video.

 Predicting a plausible next frame for a video is an open problem.
 Several publications tryed to solved it.
 The approach here is less scientific and was inpired by [this tweet](https://twitter.com/quasimondo/status/817382760037945344?lang=fr) from Mario Klingemann:
 It predict the next frame from the previous one only, and it tends to diverge to something unrealistic.